The mastery of various wedding photography lighting techniques is essential to our progression as wedding photographers.

 With Live View (and exposure preview) turned on, I’ll switch the camera to Manual mode, and start underexposing the image by adjusting my camera settings.

-The key here is to use your shutter speed and aperture to decrease light in the exposure, whilst keeping the ISO as low as possible.
+The key here is to use your shutter speed and aperture to decrease light in the exposure, whilst keeping the ISO as low as possible (similar to the process for chiaroscuro lighting).
 Shooting at a lower ISO will give you more leeway in your post production, most notably in recovering lost shadow detail.

 Once you’ve underexposed your image sufficiently so that the illuminated areas are appearing as you wish, now you need to work on your composition.